RahulNT123/knowledgebase/product-guides/arm/registration/version-control-repository/git-integration/README.md

 7. Paste the **`Repository URL`** that Git provides you.
 8. Choose the correct user's **`Credentials`** from the list.
 To create new credentials, click on the **`+`**&#x69;con.Note:Click **Test Connection** to check if the connection has been authenticated or not.
 A success message is displayed after the authentication is completed.
 9. The **`Default Branch`** selection will be in disabled mode by default.
 Click the icon to fetch and list all the available branches on your remote repository.
-10. Select one of the default branches from the list.Note:Ensure the default branch is available in your remote repository with some files committed to it.
+10. Select one of the default branches from the list.
+Note: Ensure the default branch is available in your remote repository with some files committed to it.
 If no file is available, create a README.txt file and add it to the repository.
 11. Once the registration is done, you can find the newly added repository on **`VC Repo's`** home page.

 Points to Remember: